permoller/mastermind/README.md

 # Mastermind
-Implementation of the code breaker game Mastermind.
+Implementation of the code breaker game Mastermind with various algorithms for solving the game and performance tests for comparing the algorithms.

 <https://en.wikipedia.org/wiki/Mastermind_(board_game)>